stoplightio/docs/articles/prism/runtime.md

  *
  * @param {string} string - The path to fetch on the request object.
  *
- * @returns {(Object|undefined)} - The current request coming into prism.
+ * @returns {(Object|undefined)} - The value at the given path for the current Prism request.
 If path isn't found, then undefined is returned.
  */
 var value = $$.request.get(string);